SWEGroup39/GatorChatApp/Sprint1.md

 - "As a user of the app, I want my messages to be saved so that I can start a conversation back up later."
 - "As a user, I want to be able to search for past messages and conversations, so that I can easily find information that I need."

-**PLANNED ISSUES TO FIX FOR SPRINT 1**
+**PLANNED ISSUES TO FIX FOR SPRINT 1 (SEE ISSUES TAB)**
 - Develop a Database were we can store user and messages information.
 - Make the data in the database persist and have it able to retrieve/edit data.
 - Create a restAPI with basic GET, POST, PUT functionaliities.
-- Connect the database and API.
+- Connect the database and API together and allow the API to access/edit the information in the database.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - **Which ones were successfully completed:**
   - We were able to get both a basic database and restAPI created.